Wells Fargo Student Loans Review 2018

 - Category: Student Loans

 Wells Fargo is one of the big three private student loan lenders along with Sallie Mae and Discover Student Loans.
-With the rising cost of college, students are having a hard time financing their education.
+With the average cost of college rising, students are having a hard time financing their education.
 When working part time jobs and support from family isn’t enough, many choose to turn to private student loans.
-Wells Fargo is one of the best options to provide these loans.
+Wells Fargo is one of many options to provide these student loans.

 4.10% - 9.67%